-a) intangible assets, including goodwill;

-b) deferred tax assets (DTAs) that are based on future profitability and do not arise on temporary differences, or differences involving tax losses;
+- a) intangible assets, including goodwill; - b) deferred tax assets (DTAs) that are based on future profitability and do not arise on temporary differences, or differences involving tax losses; - c) deferred tax assets that rely on future profitability and arise on temporary differences, net of the corresponding deferred tax liabilities (deduction regards to the portion exceeding the minimum level established by law); deferred tax assets convertible to credits pursuant to Law 214/2011 are however not deducted, but calculated in risk weighted assets (RWAs) with a 100% weighting;

-- c) deferred tax assets that rely on future profitability and arise on temporary differences (net of the corresponding deferred tax liabilities); deferred tax assets convertible to credits pursuant to Law 214/2011 are however not deducted, but calculated in risk weighted assets (RWAs) with a 100% weighting; - d) deferred tax assets relating to multiple redemptions on the same goodwill for the portion that has not yet been reflected in the current tax position; - e) direct, indirect and synthetic non-significant investments (<10%) in CET 1 instruments issued by financial institutions; - f) direct, indirect and synthetic significant investments (>10%) in CET1 instruments issued by financial institutions; - g) any deductions exceeding AT1 capital instruments.
+- d) direct, indirect and synthetic non-significant investments (<10%) in CET 1 instruments issued by financial institutions (deduction regards to the portion exceeding the minimum level established by law); - e) direct, indirect and synthetic significant investments (>10%) in CET1 instruments issued by financial institutions (deduction regards to the portion exceeding the minimum level established by law); - f) minimum loss coverage for non-performing loans as per Regulation (EU) No. 2019/630; - g) any deductions exceeding AT1 capital instruments.